Piqua High School

 Piqua High School is a public high school in Piqua, Ohio, United States, and is the only high school in the Piqua City Schools district.
 The current high school was completed in 1981 and sits adjacent to Alexander Stadium, completed in 2001.
 The school's athletic teams are known as the Indians, and the school colors are red and blue.
 Piqua's longstanding high school rivals are the Troy Trojans and the Sidney Yellow Jackets, both schools from neighboring communities.
 The school includes 9th to 12th grade, with approximately 930 students enrolled.
 Piqua is a member of the Miami Valley League (MVL).

 The school district, of which Piqua High is the sole comprehensive high school, includes Piqua, as well as most of Springcreek Township and Washington Township.

+The school was reported to have an explosion and fire on July 1, 2024.